Sukhadamore8766/Customer_Shopping_Trends_Analysis/README.md

 6. People in the 18-24 and 45-54 age groups tend to spend the most money on average.The oldest customers (65+) spend the least on average.
 7. Most customers seem reasonably happy with their purchases, based on the ratings.
 ## Recommendation :
 1. Focus on Clothing: Since "Clothing" has the highest purchase count, prioritize marketing and inventory for this category.
-Ensure a wide variety and consider v loyalty programs specifically  for clothing buyers.
+Ensure a wide variety and consider various loyalty programs specifically  for clothing buyers.
 2. Target Male Customers: Given that the majority of customers are male, tailor marketing campaigns and product selections to their preferences.
 However, don't neglect female customers;explore ways to increase their engagement.
 3. Optimize for Peak Seasons: Increase inventory and marketing efforts in the Fall, as purchase frequency tends to be high then.